 Sophie Calle and her guest Serena Carone

-Curated by Sonia Voss, the exhibition will be the first presentation in a French museum that covers several decades of the artist’s work, since her retrospective held in the Pompidou Centre in 2003.
+The Musée de la Chasse et de la Nature invites Sophie Calle to take over its rooms.
+Curated by Sonia Voss, the exhibition will be the first museum presentation in France to cover several decades of the artist's work, since her retrospective at the Centre Pompidou in 2003.

-The artist Serena Carone was invited by Sophie Calle to create a dialogue within the exhibition and presents several works from her own artistic bestiary.
-Her work constitutes a cabinet of curiosities born of experimentation and using widely varied materials.
-The very opposite of Sophie Calle’s conceptual work, Serena Carone offers a world filled with wonder yet one that disquiets; a unique view of the living world and its relationship with death.
+The artist Serena Carone has been invited by Sophie Calle to dialogue with her within the exhibition and will present several objects from her artistic bestiary.
+Her work constitutes a sort of cabinet of curiosities born of experimentation and the work of the most diverse materials.
+At the antipodes of Sophie Calle's conceptual approach, Serena Carone proposes a world that is both marvelous and disturbing and poses a singular look at the living world and its relationship to death.